imrinahru/my-site-fresh/content/04_Reading_Notes/Kember and Zylinska_Life after New Media.md

 - **Lister et al.:** new media = communicative and expressive practices emerging from networked digital computing, transforming older media forms.

-- Both highlight digitality but differ in framing:

-    - Traditional vs. digital media show distinct “temporal and affective performativity”—the way they act and produce affects over time.

-    - Because “the content of media is always other media,” remediation is constant; thus studies must pair object analysis with process analysis.
+- Lister's concept of recombination contrasts with Manovich's substitution

->  Yet, given that “the content of media is always other media” and that the process of remediation is ongoing, we need to do more to combine our knowledge of media objects with our sense of the mediating process that is continu- ally reinventing them
+>  Yet, given that “the content of media is always other media” and that the process of remediation is ongoing, we need to do more to combine our knowledge of media objects with our sense of the mediating process that is continually reinventing them

 ### Mediation as Process